fortinet-solutions-cse/postman_collections/README.md

 # SDWAN automation with FortiManager

-This repository contains automation scripts and Postman collections to automate FortiManager operation for a successful deployment of an SDWAN configuration.
+This repository contains automation scripts and Postman collections to automate FortiManager operation for a successful deployment of an SD-WAN configuration.
 This is achieved using JSON RPC API interface of FortiManager.

-It is structured in the following parts:
+## Files

+- `Managed_SDWAN_6_4.postman.json` - Postman collection for controlled execution
+  of requests.
+Postman supports manual step-by-step execution, as well as batch run.

+## Use Cases

+The collection is designed to be used when building SD-WAN demonstrations.
+It can also be used as a learning tool, to get familiar with API exposed by FortiManager.

+Scenarios covered:

-- Base Configuration: Intended to run basic settings, add devices, setup policy packages, VPNs, etc.
+- Base environment setup
-- SDWAN configuration: It covers BGP, ADVPN and SDWAN general configuration

-For each part you can choose to configure FortiManager using two alternatives:

-- <b>Postman collections</b>: They allow to issue each request individually, iterating all the steps manually.
-Postman lets you visually inspect each request, result, headers and every detail or each JSON RPC API call.
-- <b>Python scripts</b>: They run all the configuration steps automatically with no interaction required.

-In order to use these tools, just clone the repo and follow steps below:
+- Dual-Hub Single-Region SD-WAN Topology
+- End-to-End Segmentation in SD-WAN Topology
+- Dual-Region SD-WAN Topology

+## Usage

-- <b>Postman</b>: Just import the .json file into Postman.
-A new collection will be created per each file.
+Clone the repository and import the JSON file into Postman.
-- <b>Python</b>: Run the python script of your choice (inspect header lines first to adjust for your particular environemt)

 Enjoy!